The German Shepherd Husky mix is a striking blend of German Shepherd and Siberian Husky.

 They welcome strangers as happily as family members.

-Although there have been some less friendly genes bred in by unscrupulous breeders, they should be a very gentle dog at heart.
+There have been some less friendly genes bred in by unscrupulous breeders.
+But generally they are gentle dogs at heart.

-German Shepherds meanwhile are more reserved with strangers, and need more socialization whilst young to become confident around unfamiliar people.
+German Shepherds meanwhile are more reserved with strangers.
+They need more socialization whilst young to become confident around new people.

-Since their grown up temperament is difficult to judge in a German Shepherd Husky mix puppy, it’s especially important to meet both of your puppy’s parents before you commit yourself.
+Since the grown up temperament is hard to judge in a German Shepherd Husky mix puppy, it’s especially important to meet both of your puppy’s parents before you commit.

-Keep reminding yourself that your puppy could inherit any of the personality traits of either parent, and ask yourself if you’d be happy having either of parents at home.
+Remind yourself that your puppy could inherit any of the personality traits of either parent.
+Then ask yourself if you’d be happy having either of the parents at home.

 Socializing a Gerberian Shepsky